-Democracy in architecture is a vastly debated subject since decades.
-Many famous architects like Frank Lloyd Wright have spent their entire lives in building up spaces that can be called ‘democratic’.
+Democracy in architecture is a vastly debated subject for decades.
+Many famous architects like Frank Lloyd Wright have spent their entire lives building up spaces that can be called ‘democratic’.
 But is our architecture really democratic?

 What is architecture?